in Australia's Gulf of Carpentaria

 For more information, or if you'd like us to mail you a brochure or a promotional DVD - email us at: email@example.com

-Sweers Island Resort is almost ready to open for the 2014 season.
-At this stage, the tariff for 2014 will stay the same as last year = $350 per person per night.
-This represents great value and we are still the best value fishing lodge we know of.
+Sweers Island Resort is closed for the Cyclone Season, but we are taking bookings now for the 2015 season.
+Unfortunately, increases in fuel and other costs have forced us to put the tariff up to $360 per person per day.
+This is our first price increase in over two years and still represents great value and we are still the best value fishing lodge we know of.
 It includes all meals, accommodation and boats.
 There is a licensed bar and prices are comparable with those on the mainland.

 CLICK ON THE IMAGE BELOW FOR THE CURRENT WEATHER INFORMATION